-Figure \ref{fig:SceRobustPower} shows that the larger the prior probability of a prior data conflict, the less does the prior data conflict affect the power of the final analysis after sample size re-estimation.
-However, Figure \ref{fig:SceRobustPower} also shows that the prior probability $w_{R}$ for a data conflict has to be very close to one in the case of a prior data conflict to mitigate the effects of a prior data conflict on the power.
-Moreover, an increase of the prior probability $w_{R}$ also reduces the benefits of incorporating external information into the sample size re-estimation when no prior data conflict is present as the results presented in Figures 2 and 3 in the Supplementary Material highlight.\\ Robustifying the MAP prior does not result in the desired power of the sample size re-estimation procedure for the case of a prior data conflict because the information from the internal pilot study cannot appropriately discount the prior information.
+Figure \ref{fig:SceRobustPower} shows that the larger the prior probability of a prior-data conflict, the less does the prior-data conflict affect the power of the final analysis after sample size re-estimation.
+However, Figure \ref{fig:SceRobustPower} also shows that the prior probability $w_{R}$ for a data conflict has to be very close to one in the case of a prior-data conflict to mitigate the effects of a prior-data conflict on the power.
+Moreover, an increase of the prior probability $w_{R}$ also reduces the benefits of incorporating prior information into the sample size re-estimation when no prior-data conflict is present as the results shown in the Supplementary Material highlight.\\ Robustifying the MAP prior does not result in the desired power of the sample size re-estimation procedure for the case of a prior-data conflict because the information from the internal pilot study cannot appropriately discount the prior information.
 We will illustrate the inability of the internal pilot study to discount incorrect prior information further in the following.
 Thereto, we assume an observed pooled variance of one from the internal pilot study, i.e. $\hat{\sigma}_{1,pool}^{2}=1$.
 The prior information on the variance is the same as the mixture in Formula \eqref{eq:robustMix}.
-In Figure \ref{fig:Postmean} the posterior mean of the variance is plotted against the prior probability $w_{R}$ of a prior data conflict for the prior effective sample sizes $ESS=25, 50$ as well as the internal pilot study sizes $n_1=25, 50, 75$.
+In Figure \ref{fig:Postmean} the posterior mean of the variance is plotted against the prior probability $w_{R}$ of a prior-data conflict for the prior effective sample sizes $ESS=25, 50$ as well as the internal pilot study sizes $n_1=25, 50, 75$.